AlexDaniel/raku-golf-cheatsheet/README.md

 # 6lang/Perl 6 Golfing Cheatsheet

-As I'm getting bored with code golf, I decided to share some of the tricks with the world.
-If that document makes golfing less fun for you, you can close your eyes while reading it.
+This repo is a place to share some of the golfing tricks with the world.
+If that document makes golfing less fun for you, please feel free to close your eyes while reading it.

 **Please note:** This document is mostly focused on golf platforms that count codepoints instead of UTF-8 bytes.
-That said, I will try to include unicode-unrelated tricks too.
+That said, unicode-unrelated tricks are welcome too.

 **Also:** This document does not list *everything* and probably it never will.
 Contributions are welcome.